 It is as if you are been followed around the internet!

-When you see this happening it means the business “following” you has implemented “remarketing” in their Adwords account.
+When you see this happening it means the business “following” you have implemented “remarketing” in their Adwords account.
 They are tracking you as a past visitor using a cookie that’s dropped when you first landed on their website.
-The act of following you means their brand stays with you and front of mind.
+The act of following you means their brand stays with you and in front of mind.

 You can see that the content isn’t related to the page they are advertising on.
 To a third party it may seem a bit odd advertising sports shoes on an article about dogs, but now you know how it works and why businesses to it!